 I’m not asking you to befriend those manipulative and toxic people in your life or try to help them overcome their disorder as it’s almost impossible.
 I’m asking you to forgive those people, stop analyzing their behavior, stop overthinking and move on with your life.

 This article was all about how to deal with manipulative people.
-Sudden and everyday interactions with manipulative and toxic people can be very distressing.
+Sudden and everyday interactions with manipulative people or toxic people can be very distressing.
 Prolonged exposure to their influence and the stress it brings may even ruin your life, so the effect such people have on others should not be underestimated.
-If you often feel negatively affected by manipulative and toxic people and if you struggle with setting your boundaries or suffering from lack of confidence, check out my other articles on confidence building: How to Be More Confident and Succeed in Life, What’s the Difference Between Confident People and Unconfident People?, and affirmations for self-love and confidence in Life-Changing Affirmations for Women.
+If you often feel negatively affected by manipulative and toxic people and if you struggle with setting your boundaries or suffer from lack of confidence, check out related articles on confidence building: How to Be More Confident and Succeed in Life, What’s the Difference Between Confident People and Unconfident People?, and affirmations for self-love and confidence in Life-Changing Affirmations for Women.
 To learn how to relieve the stress caused by interactions with manipulative people, see How to Relieve Stress Quickly.

 Also, follow Mindfulness Inspo – a blog dedicated to promoting a mindful and stress-free lifestyle on Pinterest to stay tuned.